-Initially work started in the central fragmented zone (Figure 2), implementing large-scale 'no-regrets' actions that achieved accelerated change and built momentum, such as whole farm purchase and restoration.
+Initially work started in the central fragmented zone (Figure 2), implementing the large-scale 'no-regrets' actions that achieved accelerated change and built momentum, such as whole farm purchase and restoration.
 In the Great Western Woodlands the initial work was through information gathering, local liaison and advocacy to achieve political and local recognition for the values of the area.

 With these initial steps underway, the Open Standards for the Practice of Conservation (see Footnote 1 under Section 2.1) provided the framework for an adaptive management process through which we started translating the Vision and Principles into measurable and effective strategies at the scale of operational areas (Figure 3), through the development of Conservation Action Plans (CAPs).
 In the operational area CAPs, conservation targets (including ecosystems, ecological communities and species which are dependent on the healthy functioning of the ecological processes) are identified, their viability assessed and the threats to them are rated.
-"SMART" objectives are developed, strategies to achieve these are identified and evaluated, and a monitoring and review process initiated.
+"SMART1" objectives are developed, strategies to achieve these are identified and evaluated, and a monitoring and review process initiated.

 The first CAP was developed in the Fitz-Stirling area in 2004.
 Since then, first iteration CAPs have been developed for the Forests to Stirling, Augusta-Margaret River, Ranges Link (Stirling to Porongurup), Lindesay Link, Manypeaks and Kondinin-Dundas (Great Western Woodlands) operational areas, covering approximately 11.2% of the whole of Gondwana Link.
-These area CAPs have been developed by the groups leading the on-ground work, with some guidance from Gondwana Link Ltd, and are starting to be implemented by the groups (many of whom are now members of Gondwana Link Ltd).
+These area CAPs have been developed by the groups leading the on-ground work, with some guidance from Gondwana Link Ltd, and are starting to be implemented by the groups.

 As noted above, the Great Western Woodlands (GWW) was an early focus for Gondwana Link and two of its foundational members, The Wilderness Society and The Nature Conservancy.
 The main strategy here was to increase public and governmental understanding of the ecological importance of the area and the need for more coordinated and accountable management.
 TWS and the core Gondwana Link team initially cooperated with Government in development of an overall strategy for the area.
 When this failed to deliver beneficial change we commissioned, with a number of industry and local government representatives, a scoping study 'Towards a land-use plan' (del Marco, 2011).
 This recommended the development of sub-regional plans.
-Consequently, a first iteration Granite to Woodlands CAP has been developed for the central west part of the GWW, a second CAP is being developed with Ngadju Conservation Committee, and further CAPs (or similar plans with quantified conservation targets and objectives) are anticipated for other areas of the GWW.
+Consequently, a first iteration Granite to Woodlands CAP was developed for the central west part of the GWW and a second CAP developed with Ngadju Conservation Aboriginal Corporation, supported by funding through Pew Charitable Trusts and Rangelands NRM.